tobiboeer/Angewandtes_Programmieren_1/Data/README.md

 map and the dropdown menu below will change and show the associated stations.<br/>

-*Important:* Keep in mind, it will take a long time to load the local transport data and the program might hang up for a couple of seconds.
-If you keep it running, it will do its work, but the navigation will be slow.<br/>
+*Important:* Keep in mind, it will take a long time to load the local transport data .
+If the data is missing it will calculate it, but this does take a long time and your CPU is fully occupied.<br/>

 If you select a type of trains by using the three buttons on top, you can choose the starting station ('Abfahrbahnhof') in the dropdown menu below.
-When using this menu you can type the first letter of your wanted station to jump to this point of the list.
-The selected items will be shown in the small information window below.<br/>
+When using this menu you can type letters of your wanted station to jump to this point of the list.
+You can also choose a date a time and a time span.
+After clicking 'Anfrage stellen' you get the wanted information in the table below.
+The time span is the time in hours before and after the 'Zeit der Abfahrt'.
+Only these trains will be shown. <br/>
 <br/>
 **Special Features**<br/>